US History Student Notes

 Brotherhood of Sleeping Car Porters

-• First African American labour union to be affiliated with the American Federation of Labor.
+• First African American labor union to be affiliated with the American Federation of Labor.

 • The BSCP embodied Randolph’s belief that segregation and racism were linked to the unfair distribution of wealth and power that condemned tens of millions of black and white Americans to chronic misery.

-• Founded in 1925 by labour organizer and civil rights activist A. Philip Randolph, the Brotherhood of Sleeping Car Porters (BSCP) aimed to improve the working conditions and treatment of African American railroad porters and maids employed by the Pullman Company, a manufacturer and operator of railroad cars
+• Founded in 1925 by labor organizer and civil rights activist A. Philip Randolph, the Brotherhood of Sleeping Car Porters (BSCP) aimed to improve the working conditions and treatment of African American railroad porters and maids employed by the Pullman Company, a manufacturer and operator of railroad cars.

 • The Pullman Company, arguing that 85 percent of the porters supported the company’s in-house union, refused to recognize the BSCP.